Skip to main content

 A.R.S. § 33-204(A)

 A reversion stays with the original owner.
-If a parent grants a life estate to a friend but does not name anyone to receive the property after the friend passes away, the property reverts to the parent or the parent's heirs.
+If a parent grants a life estate to a friend but does not name anyone to receive the property after the friend passes away, the property reverts to the parent or the heirs of a testator.
 No separate grant is needed.
 The reversion exists automatically.

 How Remainders Fit Into Estate Plans

-A remainder is a future estate that depends on a preceding interest.
+A remainder is a future estate limited to commence after a preceding interest ends.
 The most common example is a life estate with a named remainder beneficiary.
 A parent deeds property to themselves for life, with the remainder going to their children.
-When the parent passes away, the children's remainder interest becomes an estate in possession.
+When the parent passes away, the children's interest becomes an estate in possession.

 A. Estates in expectancy are divided into: 1.
 Reversions.
 A reversion is the residue of an estate left in a grantor or his heirs, or in the heirs of a testator, commencing in possession upon the determination of a particular estate granted or devised.
 2. Future estates.
 A future estate is an estate limited to commence in possession at a future time, either without the intervention of a precedent estate or upon the determination, by lapse of time or otherwise, of a precedent estate created at the same time.
 A future estate dependent upon a precedent estate is a remainder.